SumoLogic/sumologic-documentation/docs/manage/collection/upgrade-collectors.md

 ## Upgrade Collectors using the Web Application

-Deploying an upgrade to one or more collectors can be done through the Sumo Logic Web Application.
+Deploying an upgrade to one or more collectors can be done through Sumo Logic.
 When you initiate a collector upgrade, the installed collector downloads the upgrade package directly from the Sumo
 Logic service.
 We recommend you follow our [best practices](#collector-upgrade-best-practices) when you upgrade your Collectors.

 You can also downgrade a collector to a previous version, as described in this topic.